kframework/c-semantics/README.md

 See [INSTALL.md][] for installation instructions and [LICENSE][] for licensing information.

-If this readme isn't enough, see the following papers to better understand this
+If this readme isn't enough, consider checking out these papers to better understand this project:
-project:
 - Chucky Ellison and Grigore Rosu.
 An Executable Formal Semantics of C with Applications. *POPL'12*.
   <http://fsl.cs.uiuc.edu/pubs/ellison-rosu-2012-popl.pdf>